ChabbyTMD/SaVor/docs/workflow-setup.md

 <br>

 > [!TIP]
 > Check the fastq report and pay special attention to the Sequence length distribution section.
-The length of your R1 and R2 files match.
+Ensure the read lengths of your R1 and R2 `.fastq` files match.
 <br>

 Detail all sequence reads you intend to analyze in the `.csv` sample sheet located in the `config/` directory, including the appropriate metadata.
 Refer to the next section for a description of sample sheet columns.